Data analytics company Palantir Technologies Inc. PLTR is the latest public company to embrace Bitcoin.

-What Happened: Palantir, which reported forecast-beating first quarter revenue Tuesday and in-line earnings per share, said on its earnings call that it will accept Bitcoin (CRYPTO:BTC) as payment from customers.
+What Happened: Palantir, which reported forecast-beating first quarter revenue Tuesday and in-line earnings per share, said on its earnings call that it will accept Bitcoin BTC/USD as payment from customers.
 The company also said it is contemplating investing in Bitcoin and other cryptocurrencies.

 Palantir's founding members, including Peter Thiel and Joe Lonsdale, have voiced mixed opinions regarding Bitcoin.
 Thiel, though a supporter of cryptos and Bitcoin, suggested previously that Bitcoin could be a financial weapon China is wielding against the U.S.